Dubai Babu

 Dubai Babu is a 2009 Kannada-language film directed by Naganna, and produced by Shailendra Babu under Shri Shailendra Productions.
 The film is a remake of Telugu film Dubai Seenu.
 It stars Upendra, Nikitha and Saloni Aswani in the lead roles.

-Story
+Synopsis

 Dubai Babu revolves around Babu (Upendra) whose only aim is to fly to Dubai and get rich.
 He takes the help of a broker to fulfill this ambition and promptly gets duped by him.
 Stranded in Mumbai, he and his friends open a Pav Stall to keep things going.
 While in Mumbai, he runs into Vasundhara (Nikitha) and instantly falls for her.
 After a few meetings, Vasundhara disappears from Mumbai.
 Babu then heads to Bangalore in search of Vasundhara, who has now become a radio jockey.
 Trouble crops up in the form of her uncle Inspector Kalaiah, who has evil designs to marry her and constantly terrorises Vasundhara and her father.
 How Babu hoodwinks Kalaiah to get close to Vasundhara forms the rest of the story.